IsacKun220/com1001/practicals/week2.md

 Read this whole page first, then start to tackle each of the tasks.
 Don't leave before doing no. 7 – deciding when and where you're going to meet next.

-### 1. In your teams, start to think about the architectural design of your web application.
+### 1. In your teams, start to think about the architectural design of your web application

 Take some of your key stories and discuss: